linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-centos-7.md

         sudo yum install pgdg-centos96-9.6-3.noarch.rpm epel-release

-3. Update Yum to apply your changes, and install PostgreSQL.
+3. Update Yum to apply your changes and install PostgreSQL.
 When installing Postgres manually, you will have to specify the version:

         sudo yum update
         sudo yum install postgresql96-server postgresql96-contrib